-The Amarna:3D project began as my thesis project whilst I was completing my Master’s degree in Computer Animation at Teesside University in 2001.
+The Amarna:3D project began as my personal research project into computer animation in 2001.
 The aim was to construct a virtual recreation of the main city complex of the ancient Egyptian city of Akhetaten, presently known as Tel el Amarna, for use within a documentary style animation.
 The 3d model was to be constructed within Autodesk 3d Studio Max and all the non procedural textures were created and/or manipulated within Adobe Photoshop.
 In addition to the city complex the model incorporated various animation systems such as crowd simulation, atmospherics, advanced lighting and cloth simulation.
 Foliage was to be added, but due to the added performance problems, density and coverage was kept to a minimum.
 It has to be said that at the time this project was first visualised the hardware and software had many more limitations than we see today.
 The whole model ended up being 4 million polygons and was developed using a laptop with 16Mb (yes Mb’s) of RAM.
 It was constructed over a 2 month full-time period.

 The project investigated how much data one person could uncover about the city and its place in history using published material from books, the internet, and through film footage within existing documentaries.
 The background research was limited to 2 weeks in order to fit within the project timescale; which by default limited the scope.

 Finally, at the end of the project this data was compared with the official findings of the Egypt Exploration Society, who are the current surveyors of the remaining site, in order to see where further improvements could be made in the future.

 The initial AMARNA:3D Model